 - 1. Must be enrolled with the Hopi Tribe and have a Hopi Tribal enrollment number or card, or Certificate of Indian Blood (CIB) to apply for or purchase a Tribal Member Permit. - 2.
-Members of Federally recognized Tribes must provide documentation of their enrollment with a Federal recognized Tribe to apply for a Non-Hopi General Elk Hunt, Depredation Elk Hunts and Non-Hopi Minor Elk Permit. - 3.
-Non-Tribal Members shall provide a valid State Driver Licenses and/or Identification card to apply for and purchase a Non-Tribal hunting or trapping permit. - 4.
-In accordance with historical Hopi traditional cultural teachings and values, women are encouraged to abstain from hunting.
+Members of Federally recognized and Canadian First Nation Tribes must provide documentation of their enrollment to apply for a Non-Hopi general elk hunt, depredation elk hunts and Non-Hopi minor elk permit.

-- 5. Shall not have been convicted of any wildlife violations by any State or Tribe within 5 years prior to the permit application deadline or be listed on the Wildlife Violator Compact list. - 6.
-Must not be a convicted felon where your rights to possess a firearm have been revoked or a current prohibited firearms possessor by any court order. - 7.
+- 3. Non-Tribal Members shall provide a valid State driver license and/or identification card to apply for and purchase a Non-Tribal hunting or trapping permit. - 4.
+In accordance with historical Hopi traditional cultural teachings and values, women are encouraged to abstain from hunting. - 5.
+Shall not have been convicted of any wildlife violations by any State, Tribe or Canadian Providence within 5 years prior to the permit application deadline or be listed on the Wildlife Violator Compact list. - 6.
+Shall not be a convicted felon where your rights to possess a firearm have been revoked or a current prohibited firearms possessor by any court order. - 7.
 Big game hunt applicants must be in good standing with WEMP and must be current on their post-hunt reporting.
 See section 4.1 "Eligibility (Big Game Permits" for more information. - 8.
 Prior to issuing any permit, WEMP will submit identification information to law enforcement to verify eligibility to obtain an applicable Tribal Hunting and Trapping Permit.
 Please be aware there may be delays in processing permits. - 9.
 Must have a valid permit for the species and season which they are hunting and must carry their hunting permit and valid photo identification while hunting. - 10.
 You may not hunt with a tag permit that has been removed from its adhesive backing or one that has had any of the date notches removed.